jimusik/nxrelay-docker/README.md

-# NxCloud #
+# NxRelay #

 ## About ##
-NxCloud is a fully rebrandable multi-tenancy cloud based DNS filter software by Jahastech.
+NxRelay is an agent for NXCloud which is a fully rebrandable multi-tenancy cloud based DNS filter software by Jahastech.
 It is developed based on [NxFilter](http://nxfilter.org/p3/) and inherits most of the features of [NxFilter](http://nxfilter.org/p3/).

-Container image is based off of Ubuntu:latest minimal with the most current DEB package for NxCloud from [NxFilter](https://nxfilter.org/p3/download/).
+Container image is based off of Ubuntu:latest minimal with the most current DEB package for NxRelay from [NxFilter](https://nxfilter.org/p3/download/).

 ## Usage ##